palkma/gh_test/_posts/2020-11-26-recent-release-news-upcoming-Hackfest.markdown

 Many more functionalities for Monte Carlo dose calculation (including an interface for TOPAS users!)
 If you are already very interested and want to try these functionalities out, let us know and we can point you to the right development branches.

-Best wishes,

-Niklas (on behalf of the matRad development team)

 P.S.:
 Not yet on our user-map http://map.matrad.org?
 Just let us know and we will add you asap!
-You are receiving this e-mail because you asked to join the matRad Newsletter at some point in the past.
-If you wish to no longer receive matRad Newsletters in the future, just reply to this e-mail and let us know.